 To help further these objectives, RCCCV established Ciudatos, the first open data platform developed by civil society in Colombia which focuses on building knowledge about and for cities.
 Technical and perception data are available on a wide array of urban development issues and are collected through objective and subjective surveys.
-The objective indicators compile quantitative data on quality of life issues in each city, while the subjective indicators bring together information gathered through the Citizen Perception Survey, applied annually in each city, to complement the quantitative data gathered through objective indicators.
-City-specific data is available for 15 of Colombia's major cities, while comparable indicators are also available for 5 out of the 15 cities.
+The objective indicators compile quantitative data on quality of life issues in each city, while subjective indicators bring together information gathered through the Citizen Perception Survey, applied annually in each city, to complement the quantitative data gathered through objective indicators.
+It is noteworthy to clarify, that while this indicator initiative is a private-led effort, data primarily comes from city government institutions.
+City data is available for 15 of Colombia's major cities, while comparable indicators are also available for 11 out of the 15 cities.